crixer18/lilium-digital-garden-jekyll/docs/set-up-lilium.md

 <h3 id="publish">Publish your digital garden</h3>

 The last thing you need to do, if you want it, is to publih your digital garden.
-There are **a lot of different services for hosting a Jekyll site**, both free and premium.
+When you’re ready to go online, one thing you need to know is that there are **a lot of different services to host a Jekyll site**, free ones and premium ones.
 You can publish directly on [GitHub Pages](https://pages.github.com/), or you can chooes another one.
 [Here](https://jekyllrb.com/docs/deployment/third-party/)'s a list of sites you can use.

-**Now you can [start personalize](/docs/start-personalizing.md) your digital garden**. 💡
+**Now you can [start to customize](/docs/start-personalizing.md) your digital garden**. 💡

 <hr>